davide-marino00/PBI_DOCS/refac.md

 ```
 - **DAX Explanation (Generated):** The DAX expression `RELATED(lkp_Unit[OWN-Sub-ExtT])` is used to retrieve a value from a related table in a data model.
 Here's a breakdown of what it does in simple business terms:

 1. **Context**: This expression is typically used in a calculated column within a table that has a relationship with another table.
-In this case, the current table is related to the `lkp_Unit` table.
+In this case, the current table is likely related to the `lkp_Unit` table.

-2. **Purpose**: The expression is designed to fetch the value from the `OWN-Sub-ExtT` column in the `lkp_Unit` table.
+2. **Purpose**: The expression fetches the value from the `OWN-Sub-ExtT` column in the `lkp_Unit` table.
+This means that for each row in the current table, it looks up the corresponding value from the `lkp_Unit` table based on the established relationship.

-3. **How it Works**: When you use `RELATED`, DAX looks for a matching row in the `lkp_Unit` table based on the existing relationship.
-It then retrieves the value from the specified column (`OWN-Sub-ExtT`) for that matching row.

-4. **Outcome**: The result is that for each row in the current table, you get the corresponding value from the `OWN-Sub-ExtT` column of the `lkp_Unit` table.
-This allows you to enrich your data with additional information from the related table, which can be useful for analysis and reporting.
+3. **Outcome**: The result is that each row in the current table will have a new column (the calculated column) that contains the value from `lkp_Unit[OWN-Sub-ExtT]`.
+This is useful for bringing in additional information that is related to the data in the current table, allowing for more comprehensive analysis and reporting.

-In summary, this DAX expression helps to pull in specific information from a related table, enhancing the data available for each record in the current table.
+In summary, this DAX expression helps to enrich the data in the current table by pulling in relevant information from a related table, which can be crucial for making informed business decisions.

 **`QualifyPrj`** (`string`)

-- **Description:** The 'QualifyPrj' column contains string values that categorize or qualify the projects associated with each timesheet entry, providing essential context for project-related time tracking and analysis.
+- **Description:** The 'QualifyPrj' column contains string values that categorize or qualify the projects associated with each timesheet entry, providing insights into project types or statuses for analysis and reporting.
 - **DAX Expression:**
 ```dax
 IF(